Anticipated closing costs

-There are certain typical fees accompanying closing the sale of a house.
-These expenses are often divided between the buyer and seller, as instructed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Texas to help guide you through the deal.
+There are certain normal fees associated with closing the sale of a house.
+These costs are often divided between the buyer and seller, as dictated in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Texas to help lead you through your process.

 • Points (optional)